proximummax/Shooter/README.md

 ## Architectural Approach

 The project uses a feature-oriented structure with separate areas for combat, abilities, player logic, enemies, projectiles, arena/session flow, UI, loading, shared utilities, and composition.
-The structure is intentionally practical rather than framework-heavy: feature code owns behavior, while the composition layer wires scene references, runtime services, factories, presenters, and shared state.

 Dependencies are managed through VContainer.
 The arena root registers shared services, and smaller feature lifetime scopes install player, enemy, session, and UI dependencies.
 Runtime binders connect validated Unity references to the registered services after the container is built.
 This keeps initialization explicit and avoids hidden scene lookups.